bow/pytest-pipeline/README.rst

 Walkthrough
 ===========

-For our example, we will use a super simple pipeline that writes a file and prints to stdout:
+For our example, we will use a super simple pipeline (an executable, really) that writes a file and prints to stdout:

 .. code-block:: python